Queensland Camping

 Happy Valley

 Located approximately halfway along the east coast, Happy Valley is another of the island’s small towns.
-There is a range of accommodation options at Happy Valley and a general store that is also a bar and bistro and sells groceries, petrol and alcohol.
+Happy Valley offers a variety of lodging options, along with a general store that doubles as a bar and bistro, selling groceries, petrol, and alcohol.

 Eli Creek

-Do make sure you bring some inflatables to enjoy the creek and do allow a few hours here as the whole family will absolutely love it!
-Absolutely one of the top 10 things to do on K’gari.
+Make sure you bring some inflatables to enjoy the creek and allow a few hours here, as the whole family will absolutely love it!
+This is without a doubt one of the top 10 things to do in K’gari.

 There are toilets here too, which are located on the other side of the little footbridge.